Chicken Marsala

 Equipment You’ll Need

-• Meat mallet or rolling pin – for pounding the chicken to even thickness so it cooks uniformly.
+• Meat mallet or rolling pin – helps flatten the chicken evenly for quick, uniform cooking.

-• Shallow dish – to dredge the chicken in flour easily and evenly.
+• Shallow plate or dish – for dredging the chicken in flour, making coating quick and mess-free.

-• Wooden spoon or spatula – perfect for scraping up browned bits and stirring the sauce.
+• Wooden spoon or spatula – great for scraping up browned bits and stirring the sauce without scratching the pan.

-• Measuring cups and spoons – to keep your ingredients precise for a balanced sauce.
+• Measuring cups and spoons – keep your liquids and herbs accurate for perfect flavor balance.

 Flavor Variations & Add-Ins